 Current tax is provided at amounts expected to be paid or recovered using the tax rates and laws that have been enacted or substantively enacted by the Statement of Financial Position date.

 Dividends

-Dividends announced during the year are recognised within the intergroup balance if not paid by the year end.
+Dividends approved by the Board during the year are recognised within the intergroup balance if not paid by the year end.

 2. New and Amended Standards Adopted by the Company